scalarmapedia/robota/README.md

 When all the tasks are complete, they are available in `.workUnitsResults` and this is passed into `jobCompletionCallback` if you defined it.

-# Cores
+### Cores
 A quick word on the `cores` and `reservedCores` args.
-The internal default for these is cores = ALL cores, and reservedCores = 1.
-From these values a workerPool value is created which is the actual number of cores that will be used.
+The internal default for these is *cores = ALL cores*, and *reservedCores = 1*.
+From these values a *workerPool* value is created which is the actual number of cores that will be used.
 WorkerPool is simply `cores - reservedCores`.
 So if you have an 8 core machine, the default would be to execute the code using 7 cores, leaving one spare for the system to get by on.

 If you want to hard code a job to only use 1 core, just use